 Connecting Industry & Government to Accelerate Innovation in Engineering and Manufacturing through Computational Design, AI & Machine Learning

-CD/DC continues the CDFAM Computational Design Symposium program, bringing together the most innovative designers, engineers and architects working across computational design, artificial intelligence, and data-driven engineering.
+CD/DC continues the CDFAM Computational Design Symposium program previously held in NYC, Berlin, Amsterdam and Barcelona, bringing together the most innovative designers, engineers and architects working across computational design, artificial intelligence, and data-driven engineering.

 The event is an in-person forum focused on practical methods, real-world applications, and cross-disciplinary exchange.